What’s it all about?

 Deep Fascia

-The sexy stuff!
-This is what everyone feels that they know about and is what is depicted or visualised when thinking about a white covering of muscle.
+This is the subject of most of the fascia world’s obsession.
+It’s what everyone feels that they know about and is what is depicted or visualised when thinking about a white covering of muscle.
 This isn’t incorrect, but neither is it the full picture.
 The tendency of prosectors and those depicting anatomy, is to cut away the bits of the deep fascia that ‘gets in the way,’ and leave the bits behind that are more famous or more visually pleasing.

 Then there are the rafts of therapies that have arisen over the past few years, that suggest that this or that ‘fascial release’ treatment is able to somehow change this deep layer of connective tissue.
 It’s not clear why fascia should be released and if it is, where it should be released to, but that’s not to say the treatments aren’t pleasant and effective, just that it’s highly improbable that much, if anything in relation to fascia, is going to change in the space of a one hour session.